zacnomore/portfolio/blog/observing-systems.md

 ---
 title: The Complicated Life of A Messenger
-description: "Strategies for watching objects, events and systems without hurting yourself"
+description: "Strategies for watching events without hurting yourself"
 slug: strategies-for-observation
 ---